 Ylang ylang oil is particularly unique in that it is produced by fractional distillation, which is performed by repeatedly halting distillation at specific times or densities and collecting the volatiles or fractions separately at each stage.
 The oil is thus “graded” according to the stage at which the distillate was obtained.
-In general, higher grades translate to a more intense with a higher price.
+In general, higher grades translate to a more intense essential oil with a higher price.

 ylang ylang extra:

 The “extra” fraction is the first of the four fractional distillates separated out and has the lightest volatiles.
-This layer is intensely sweet and floral and is typically reserve for luxury fragrances in the perfume industry.
+This layer is intensely sweet and floral and is typically reserved for luxury fragrances in the perfume industry.

 ylang ylang I: